vilaca/awesome-k8s-tools/resources/header.md

-# Awesome List of Open Source Kubernetes and Container Tools
+# Awesome List of Open Source K8s and Container Tools

-### This is list is a compilation of oss k8s tools.
-Everyday at 1h GMT the repositories are sorted by the number of stars that repository received.
+### Every day at 1h GMT, the repositories are ordered by the star count.
+All data displayed is extracted from each repository GitHub page.

 To add a missing tool repository append it to the [repository index](data/repos) and create a pull request.